mchocianowski/QA-Assessment-2/README.md

 This project is licensed under the MIT license - see the [LICENSE.md](LICENSE.md) file for details

 *For help in [Choosing a license](https://choosealicense.com/)*

+## **Acknowledgements**

+* Old HTML/CSS Project from my github.
+* [Bootstrap](https://getbootstrap.com/docs/4.0/components/navbar/) For navbar and the use of bootstrap grid for a mobile friendly design.
+* [W3 Schools](https://www.w3schools.com/css/css_list.asp) For removing list bullet points and styling the list.